SiddhaK17/Python-CLI-Project-Collection/README.md

 - 📦 **Standard Python Libraries**
   Employed libraries such as:
-  - `random` – for generating pseudo-random choices and behaviors in games.
+  - `random` – for generating pseudo random choices and behaviors in games.
   - `os` – to interact with the operating system for tasks like clearing the console.
-  - `sys` – for handling system-level functions and graceful program exits.
+  - `sys` – for handling system level functions and graceful program exits.

 - 💻 **Command-Line Interface (CLI)**
   All interactions are performed through the terminal using:
-  - `input()` – for real-time user prompts.
+  - `input()` – for real time user prompts.
-  - `print()` – for formatted, user-friendly outputs and UI simulation.
+  - `print()` – for formatted, user friendly outputs and UI simulation.

 - 🧠 **Object-Oriented Programming (OOP)**
   Implemented core OOP principles including: